 It’s the posh, posh traveling life for eccentric Grandpa Potts.
 Fans would be surprised by the places a shed can take you, and the trouble one case of mistaken identity can cause!

-Fittingly, while Grandpa Potts treated his family like the army, Jeffries actually did serve in the army.
+Fittingly, while Grandpa Potts treated his family like the army, Jeffries actually did serve in the armed forces.
 His service caused him to start balding at a young age, a fact he took full advantage of when he returned home.
 Jeffries’ early stage balding aided in him playing much older characters.
-In reality, the actor was actually 6 months younger than Dick Van Dyke.
+In reality, the actor was actually six months younger than Dick Van Dyke.

 5. Gert Fröbe (Baron Bomburst)

 Behold, citizens of Vulgaria, and tremble before the tyrannical Baron Bomburst.
-Before donning the ill-deserved crown of Baron Bomburst in Chitty Chitty Bang Bang, Gert played another legendary villain: the iconic Goldfinger from the 3rd James Bond film.
+Before donning the character’s ill-deserved crown in Chitty Chitty Bang Bang, Gert played another legendary villain: the iconic Goldfinger from the 3rd James Bond film.
 Gert had a history of playing some shifty characters, like an Axis general in Is Paris Burning?